 Modelling results suggest that Bosnia and Herzegovina, Moldova and Montenegro are expected to reach the given 2020 target with currently implemented and planned policy measures - if the energy demand will develop as planned according to the low demand case (assuming complementary energy efficiency measures).
-Despite the expected increase in absolute terms, Albania, Kosovo, Former Yugoslav Republic of Macedonia, Serbia and Ukraine would fail to achieve their 2020 RES targets.
+Despite the expected increase in absolute terms, Albania, Kosovo, FYR of Macedonia, Serbia and Ukraine would fail to achieve their 2020 RES targets.

-Considering the deviations of higher than 1 percentage points than the indicative trajectory, revised NREAPs would be required to be submitted by Kosovo and Ukraine.
-Serbia is below the indicative trajectory with 0.9 percentage points and improved investment conditions are expected in the coming years to bring the country back on the trajectory to 2020.
-In the case of Former Yugoslav Republic of Macedonia a decision on triggering Article 16 of Decision 2012/04/MC-EnC shall be made by the Ministerial Council.
+Considering the deviations of higher than 1 percentage points than the indicative trajectory, revised NREAPs would be required to be submitted by Kosovo, Serbia, and Ukraine.
+In the case of the former Yugoslav Republic of Macedonia a decision on triggering Article 16 of Decision 2012/04/MC-EnC shall be made by the Ministerial Council.

 Energy statistics and consistency in reporting obligation has to improve further.
-For Moldova and Montenegro the deviations between data in EUROSTAT and the second progress report is significant.
+For Moldova, Montenegro and Serbia, significant deviations between data in EUROSTAT and the second progress report is significant.

-Biomass consumption surveys in the last years are distorting the effort needed to reach the targets for Bosnia and Herzegovina and Montenegro.
-Ukraine still has to finalise the biomass consumption surveys in order to revise the official energy statistics.
+Biomass consumption surveys in the last years are distorting the effort needed to reach the targets for Bosnia and Herzegovina and Montenegro.Ukraine still has to finalise the biomass consumption surveys in order to revise the official energy statistics.